 There are more than three million cases of skin cancer in the United States each year.
-The number of cases have increased at such a fast rate that now over half of all new cancers are skin cancers.
-Here in Marietta, GA, the Skin Cancer Specialists, P.C. & Aesthetic Center advises patients to take basic precautions that can reduce the risk of developing cancer.
+The number of cases has increased at such a fast rate that now over half of all new cancers are skin cancers.
+At Skin Cancer Specialists, P.C. & Aesthetic Center, we advise patients to take basic precautions that can reduce their risk of developing cancer.
 It is important to visit your doctor regularly in order to identify and eliminate cancerous melanomas as early as possible to control the spread of the disease to other parts of the body.
 Below we address a few common questions and explain how you can stay in control of your health to prevent and treat melanomas.

 What is skin cancer?

 Skin cancer, like other forms of cancer, is a collection of abnormal cells that are starting to grow alongside healthy skin cells.
 The abnormal cells result from damaged and unrepaired DNA inside otherwise healthy cells, and in skin cancer, this damage is often caused by the sun’s ultraviolet rays.

 Sometimes the cancerous cells look like a regular mole, either flat or raised, making both self-exams and professional medical exams important on a regular basis so any cancerous growth is identified as early as possible.

 The most common type of skin cancer is basal cell carcinoma, which accounts for 80% of all cases of skin cancer.
 Squamous cell carcinoma is the next most frequent form and represents about 16% of the total.
 Basal cell carcinoma and squamous cell carcinoma, the so-called “non-melanoma skin cancers,” are not usually life-threatening and can be cured with early detection and treatment.